-DOE held three waste generator identification numbers for Ames Laboratory in 2014 (see table 3.17.1 below), although two of the sites were inactive.
-In 2006 the Laboratory switched from a Large Quantity Generator (LQG) RCRA status to a Small Quantity Generator (SQG) status.
+DOE held three waste generator identification numbers for Ames Laboratory in 2015 (see table 3.17.1 below), although two of the sites were inactive.
+In 2006, the Laboratory was reclassified from Large Quantity Generator (LQG) RCRA status to Small Quantity Generator (SQG) status.

-In 2014, Ames Laboratory had two air emission source construction permits and nine exempt sources (see table 3.17.2 below).
+In 2015, Ames Laboratory had two air emission source construction permits and ten exempt sources (see table 3.17.2 below).
 Ames had no environmental discharge, operational, storage, treatment or disposal permits for gaseous, liquid or solid effluents.